Reactivation Employment Permit

 When you have been legally living and working in Ireland for 5 years on a work permit you can apply for long-term residence to the Irish Naturalisation and Immigration Service (INIS) - see 'Where to apply' below.
 You may also apply for exemption from the requirement to have an employment permit.
 If your application is successful you will be granted extended residence permission for a further 5 years and you will not need a work permit to work in Ireland.

 If this is your first Reactivation Employment Permit, you are expected to stay with your new employer for 12 months (apart from in exceptional circumstances).
 After that you may move to a new employer provided that a new application for an employment permit is made.

 Losing your job

-If you are made redundant while you hold a Reactivation Employment Permit, you should notify the Department of Jobs, Enterprise and Innovation.
+If you are made redundant while you hold a Reactivation Employment Permit, you should notify the Department of Business, Enterprise and Innovation.
 The Department will allow you 6 months to find another job.
 When you find another job you will be issued with a new Reactivation Employment Permit in accordance with the requirements of the scheme.

 If you have not found a new job after 6 months you should contact your local immigration officer to confirm your immigration status.
 If you decide to leave the country and you then get an offer of employment in Ireland you may apply for a new employment permit.